amitsk00/gcp-sec-engg/docs/Cloud_iam.md

 # IAM

 * SSO
 * IAM
 * Anti Malware
 * MDM MAM (Mobile Device/App Mngmt)
 * Gateways and CASB

 ## Other aspects

 ### Automating the user lifecycle management process

+* SAML for Single Sign-On (SSO), for automated user provisioning
+* Set up SSO with Google as your Identity provider

 ### Administering user accounts and groups programmatically

+* new Cloud Identity Groups API
+* Using the new API you can:
+  * Create and delete groups
+  * See and update group metadata
+  * Add members to and remove members from a group
+  * Modify member roles within a group

 ### Managing and creating short-lived credentials (SA)